-- Where a contributing employee is in quarantine for 14 days due to the Covid-19 pandemic, the employee shall qualify for an illness leave benefit. - Confirmation from both the employer and employee must be submitted together with the application as a proof that the employee was in an agreed pre-cautionary self-quarantine for 14 days. - Should an employee be in quarantine for more than 14 days, a medical certificate from a medical practitioner must be submitted together with continuation form for payment. - This benefit is calculated in terms of the Unemployment Insurance Act (i.e. for every 4 days worked, the employee accumulates one day credit and the maximum credit days payable of 365 days for every 4 years). - Other required forms and documents: UI19, UI2.7, UI2.2, UI2.8 and a copy of an identification document (for example an RSA ID). - The Illness benefit i.r.o Covid-19 is effective 26 March 2020 and will remain in operation for a period of 3 months or until it is withdrawn by the Minister, whichever comes first. - The employer must use code '10' (Illness/medical boarded) as the 'UIF employment status code/ reason for termination code' in the UIF submit file (if the employee is still on illness leave at the end of the month) and on the UI19.
+- Where a contributing employee is in quarantine for 14 days due to the Covid-19 pandemic, the employee shall qualify for an illness leave benefit - Confirmation from both the employer and employee must be submitted together with the application as a proof that the employee was in an agreed pre-cautionary self-quarantine for 14 days. - In this instance, the confirmation letters from the employer and employee shall suffice. - Should an employee be in quarantine for more than 14 days, a medical certificate from a medical practitioner must be submitted together with continuation form for payment. - This benefit is calculated in terms of the Unemployment Insurance Act (i.e. for every 4 days worked, the employee accumulates one day credit and the maximum credit days payable of 365 days for every 4 years). - Other required forms and documents: UI19, UI2.7, UI2.2, UI2.8 and a copy of an identification document (for example an RSA ID). - The Illness benefit i.r.o Covid-19 is effective 26 March 2020 and will remain in operation for a period of 3 months or until it is withdrawn by the Minister, whichever comes first.

+• The employer must use code '10' (Illness/medical boarded) as the 'UIF employment status code/ reason for termination code' in the UIF submit file (if the employee is still on illness leave at the end of the month) and on the UI19.

-\\\ 'Quarantine' means separating a symptomatic individual potentially exposed to a disease from non-exposed individuals in such a manner so as to prevent possible spread of infection or contamination.
+'Quarantine' means separating a symptomatic individual potentially exposed to a disease from nonexposed individuals in such a manner so as to prevent possible spread of infection or contamination.